pretix/pretix/doc/user/events/email.rst

 ============================== ===============================================================================
-event                          The event name total                          The order's total value currency                       The currency used for the event (three-letter code) payment_info                   Information text specific to the payment method (e.g. banking details) url                            An URL pointing to the download/status page of the order
+event                          The event name total                          The order's total value total_with_currency            The order's total value with a localized currency sign currency                       The currency used for the event (three-letter code) payment_info                   Information text specific to the payment method (e.g. banking details) url                            An URL pointing to the download/status page of the order